KamilaWZ/Testing-Portfolio/README.md

 * [Tests of web application iPrzedszkole on Trello](https://trello.com/b/UElPfCQQ) - here You can find my documentation made for testing web aplication located on  https://iprzedszkole.progman.pl/ .
 App is an electronic system for kindergardens, module for parents.
 Documentation is on my public wall on Trello.
 In this documentation I collected plan of my tests, test scenarios, test cases, bug reports and report of test.

-* https://drive.google.com/drive/folders/1SzccsEQYFoTeGZOsLJKBoAWkSf2tw3WT?usp=sharing - here You ca find test documentation I prepared for testing webapplication for business project managment - module costs and incomes.
+* https://drive.google.com/drive/folders/1SzccsEQYFoTeGZOsLJKBoAWkSf2tw3WT?usp=sharing - here You can find test documentation I prepared for testing web application for business project managment - module costs and incomes.
 It is located on my google disc.
-You can find here test scenario, test cases, bug reports and reporthere you ca find test docume from tests.
+You can find here test scenarios, test cases, bug reports and reports from tests.

 # Tools